D3XX3R/starred/README.md

 - [SteamRE/SteamKit](https://github.com/SteamRE/SteamKit) – SteamKit2 is a .NET library designed to interoperate with Valve's Steam network.
 It aims to provide a simple, yet extensible, interface to perform various actions on the network.
 - [TCNOco/TcNo-Acc-Switcher](https://github.com/TCNOco/TcNo-Acc-Switcher) – A Super-fast account switcher for Steam, Battle.net, Epic Games, Origin, Riot, Ubisoft and many others!
 - [TTTReborn/tttreborn](https://github.com/TTTReborn/tttreborn) – Trouble in Terry's Town gamemode for the Source2 game "s&box" by Facepunch.
-- [Tyrrrz/DiscordChatExporter](https://github.com/Tyrrrz/DiscordChatExporter) – Exports Discord chat logs to a file
+- [Tyrrrz/DiscordChatExporter](https://github.com/Tyrrrz/DiscordChatExporter) – Saves Discord chat logs to a file
 - [ValveResourceFormat/ValveResourceFormat](https://github.com/ValveResourceFormat/ValveResourceFormat) – Source 2 Viewer is a powerful tool that allows you to browse VPK archives, view, extract, and decompile Source 2 assets, including maps, models, materials, textures, sounds, and more.
 - [Valyreon/Subloader](https://github.com/Valyreon/Subloader) – Subloader is a subtitle downloader that enables you to quickly find and download subtitles for your video files.
 - [Whisparr/Whisparr](https://github.com/Whisparr/Whisparr)